intershop/devenv-4-iom/doc/01_first_steps.md

 _devenv-4-iom_ uses property files to manage different developer instances of IOM.
 The whole concept of configuration is explained in [General Concept of Configuration](02_configuration.md#concept_config).
 For the moment a simplified approach is fully sufficient.

 One configuration file can hold all the information required to run one instance of IOM.
 As first step, a new configuration file has to be created now.
 To do so, the script `devenv-cli.sh` has to be called with options `get config`.
-In order to get the following examples to work, you have to extend the `PATH` variable by the directory, containing `devenv-cli.sh` as described in [Setup devenv-4-iom](00_installation.md#setup_devenv).
+In order to get the following examples to work, you have to extend the `PATH` variable by the directory, containing `devenv-cli.sh` as described in [Setup _devenv-4-iom_](00_installation.md#setup_devenv).

     # make sure, there is no existing property file
     mv -nv devenv.project.properties devenv.project.properties.bak
     mv -nv devenv.user.properties devenv.user.properties.bak

     # create configuration file, filled with default values
-    devenv-cli.sh get config > devenv.project.properties
+    devenv-cli.sh get config --skip-config > devenv.project.properties

 There are some values in `devenv.project.properties` that have to be set afterwards.

 * `ID`.
 Every developer instance of IOM, hence every configuration file, needs to have a unique value for ID.
 Once you have set the `ID` and started the according IOM, you must not change it anymore.
 Otherwise you will loose the ability to access/control the resources associated with the IOM installation.
 * `IMAGE_PULL_POLICY`.
 The value of this property has to be set to `IfNotPresent`.
 This makes it easier to get through the _first steps_ example.
-The _operations_ part of the documentation shows a more sustainable approach to [access a private Docker registry](03_operations.md#private_docker_registry).
+The [_operations_ part of the documentation](03_operations.md) shows a more sustainable approach to [access a private Docker registry](03_operations.md#private_docker_registry).
 * `IOM_IMAGE`.
 You need to define the IOM image, that has to be used for the _first steps_ example.
 If you use IOM version 4.0.0.0, then the according image name is `docker.intershop.de/intershophub/iom:4.0.0.0`.
 The `IOM_IMAGE` property is one of the most important settings, since it defines what will be executed by _devenv-4-iom_.
 By defining the image, you can control that a specific project, a standard IOM product without any customizations or an image of the IOM project you have created locally will run in your development environment.

 Now set the new values for `ID`, `IMAGE_PULL_POLICY` and `IOM_IMAGE`.
 Please take care, to NOT add any whitespaces around the '='!